-9. Teach Me to Talk
+9. Teach Me To Talk

 Teach Me to Talk explores communication delays and disorders among children up to age three.
 It's hosted by pediatric speech-language pathologist Laura Mize and features episodes on teaching nonverbal toddlers to imitate (episode 372), selecting goals for minimally verbal kids (episode 356), cueing a toddler to use new speech sounds (episode 355) and teaching final consonant sounds (episode 380).
 These podcasts are eligible for 0.1 ASHA continuing education units upon completion of coursework.

 Take your speech therapy career to the next level by working in diverse locations as a travel speech-language pathologist.
-You can sign up for job alerts from Club Staffing and ensure you don't miss out on new job opportunities.